ssbc/ssb-friends/README.md

 If a friend follows someone another friend blocks, the friends follow wins, but if you block them directly, that block wins over the friend's follow.

-"same-as" is represented by very low weights (such as `0.1`).
-To link two devices `a, b` together, we have edges `a->b` and `b->a` with very low weights.
-Low weights can also be used for delegation.
-Say, a blocklist `L` can be implemented as a node that only blocks, then someone `A` subscribes to that blocklist by adding edge `A->L` with a weight of `0.1`.

 ## License